NekoFluff/template-mongo-express-react-node-typescript-heroku-monorepo/README.md

 - Set the PROCFILE environment variable for the server (`heroku config:set PROCFILE=packages/server/Procfile --app my-test-server-app`)
 - Set the MONGO_CONNECTION_URL environment variable for the server (`heroku config:set MONGO_CONNECTION_URL=<your mongodb connection url> --app my-test-server-app`)

-- Upload the server the heroku ()
+- Upload the server the heroku (`git push heroku-test-client master`)
-- Upload the client to heroku
+- Upload the client to heroku (`git push heroku-test-server master`)

 You're done!
 Now you should be able to visit the your heroku app and it should all be working!